 Registering a name for a sole proprietorship or general partnership requires filing a South Dakota DBA (often referred to as a Doing Business As, Assumed Business Name, or Fictitious Business name) with the County Clerk where the business is located.

-In addition to being unique, the LLC’s name must include a special designator such as Limited Liability Company, LLC, L.L.C., etc., and it may not use restricted words such as bank or insurance unless the entity is licensed to operate as such.
+In addition to being unique, a South Dakota LLC name must include a special designator such as Limited Liability Company, LLC, L.L.C., etc., and it may not use restricted words such as bank or insurance unless the entity is licensed to operate as such.

 Can an LLC name be reserved in South Dakota?